jurcekk/IslandGuesser/README.md

 ## How to run the application

-This is guide to how can you run this application localy on your machine.
+This is guide to how can you run this application locally on your machine.

 - You need to install `yarn` package on your machine using npm (`npm install --global yarn`), if you do not have npm installed on your machine, you need to download and install [nodejs](https://nodejs.org/en)